cloudevents/spec/discovery/spec.md

   MUST have some relationship.
 This specification does not define that relationship or the specific values used in this property.

-  This property MAY be serialized as an empty string or MAY excluded from the serialization entirely if there is no value.
+  When this property has no value it MUST either be serialized as an empty string or excluded from the serialization entirely.
 - Constraints:
   - OPTIONAL
   - if present, MUST be a string